openstack-archive/syntribos/doc/source/contributing.rst

    `RST format <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`__
 3. All new code should have appropriate unittests (place them in the ``tests/unit`` folder)
-4. No new code will be accepted if it adds a new dependency on OpenCAFE, or adds on top of existing CAFE functionality IF it cannot stand on its own without CAFE.

 Anyone wanting to contribute to OpenStack must follow `the OpenStack development workflow <http://docs.openstack.org/infra/manual/developers.html#development-workflow>`__